MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-to-azure-rms.md

 >*Applies to: Active Directory Rights Management Services, Azure Information Protection, Office 365*

 Use the following set of instructions to migrate your Active Directory Rights Management Services (AD RMS) deployment to Azure Information Protection.

-After the migration, your AD RMS servers are no longer in use but users still have access to documents and email messages that your organization protected by using AD RMS, and newly protected content will use the Azure Rights Management service from Azure Information Protection.
+After the migration, your AD RMS servers are no longer in use but users still have access to documents and email messages that your organization protected by using AD RMS.
+Newly protected content will use the Azure Rights Management service from Azure Information Protection.

 Not sure whether this AD RMS migration is right for your organization?